 Baikie has done solo and group exhibitions throughout Canada, USA, Scotland, Russia and England.
 Her work has been published and seen in various magazines and newspapers: Today's Parent, Art Atlantic, McMaster's Time, Canadian Journal of Rural Medicine, Canadian Art, National Post, and The Globe and Mail, etc.

 Michelle is an artist, an educator and educational researcher.
-Presently, she is the Cultural Consultant/Counsellor for Nunatsiavut Government - Post-Secondary Student Support Program.
+Presently, she teaches Grade 4 at the Sheshatshiu Innu School.

 She obtained four degrees:

 - Bachelor of Science from Rochester Institute of Technology majoring in Biomedical Photographic Communications (1994).